ibm-cloud-docs/activity-tracker/monitor_events.md

 ### Exporting events by using the REST API
 {: #mon_export_api}

-You can export events programmatically by using the LogDNA REST API.
+You can export events programmatically by using the Export REST API.
 [Learn more](/docs/Activity-Tracker-with-LogDNA?topic=Activity-Tracker-with-LogDNA-export_api).

 When you export events programmatically: